 D. Treasurer.
-The Treasurer shall receive, hold, manage, and disburse all funds of the Corporation, and keep and report an accurate account of the same; upon leaving office, shall transfer all records and property of the Corporation in his or her hands to the successor Treasurer; and shall have such other powers and duties as are provided by law, the Articles of Incorporation, the Code of Regulations, and the Bylaws, and as are determined by the Board of Trustees.
+The Treasurer shall: i) receive, hold, manage, and disburse all funds of the Corporation, and keep and report an accurate account of the same; ii) upon leaving office, shall transfer all records and property of the Corporation in his or her hands to the successor Treasurer; and iii) have such other powers and duties as are provided by law, the Articles of Incorporation, the Code of Regulations, and the Bylaws, and as are determined by the Board of Trustees.
+At the President’s discretion, these duties can be completed by the President or other officer to whom such duties are delegated.

 Section 3.
 Removal.
-An officer designated in Section 1 of Article V may be removed from office, with or without cause, by a majority vote of all trustees elected from among general members, at a meeting of the Board of Trustees called for that purpose, and shall automatically be removed from office if he or she is removed as a trustee under Section 4 of Article IV of the Code of Regulations.
-Except upon automatic removal from office under this Section, before being removed from office, an officer shall be given written notice at least seven days in advance and shall have an opportunity to address the Board of Trustees regarding the removal.
+An officer designated in Section 1 of Article V may be removed from office, with or without cause, by a majority vote of all trustees elected from among general members, at a meeting of the Board of Trustees called for that purpose and shall automatically be removed from office if he or she is removed as a trustee under Section 4 of Article IV of the Code of Regulations.
+Except upon automatic removal from office under this Section, before being removed from office, an officer shall be given written notice at least seven (7) days in advance and shall have an opportunity to address the Board of Trustees regarding the removal.

 Section 4.
 Temporary Officers.
 Except as otherwise provided by law, the Articles of Incorporation, the Code of Regulations, or the Bylaws, if an officer designated in Section 1 of Article V is temporarily absent or unable to perform the duties of such office, the Board of Trustees may appoint from among the trustees elected from among general members a temporary officer to perform the duties of such office until the designated officer is present or reassumes his or her duties, and may remove such temporary officer with or without cause.